 After a couple of tough seasons, in 2011 Harlequins RL again secured a three year licence to play top flight rugby league competing in the Super League until at least 2014.
 On November 1 2011 the club reverted to its former identity of the London Broncos.
 The newly re-branded Broncos also made a number of new signings in the off season ready for their campaign in the 2012 Super League.

 The 2013 season was again one of disappointment for the Broncos, finishing 13th overall with five wins, two of which came in the final two games of the season to prevent the London side finishing bottom of the table.
 Notable highlights of the season include reaching a Challenge Cup semi-final and the capture of Jamie Soward for a total of nines games of the season as a mid-season signing.

 At the beginning of 2014 the club re-located to north London, basing themselves at Underhill in Barnet and playing their games at The Hive in Edgware.
 Head coach Tony Rea constructed a squad a short notice after the club staved off administration towards the end of 2013.
 Early in 2014 a new management structure was established at the club with Jason Loubser taking control on a day-to-day basis as General Manager.

 In March Tony Rea stepped down and assistant coach Joey Grima took control of the first team.
 The Broncos relegation to the Championships was confirmed on 13th July winning just one league game of the season against Leeds Rhinos at The Hive.

 Joey Grima relinquished his position as head coach in early 2015, and then assistant coach Andrew Henderson stepped up to the task at hand.

-In late 2015, still under the guidance of Andrew Henderson, the club re-located to Trailfinders Sports Club in Ealing, where for the first time all three teams will train and play at the same home ground.
+In late 2015, still under the guidance of Andrew Henderson, the club re-located to Trailfinders Sports Club in Ealing, where for the first time all three teams trained and played at the same home ground.